Elaeocarpus sedentarius

-Elaeocarpus sedentarius, commonly known as Minyon quandong, is a species of flowering plant in the family Elaeocarpaceae and is endemic to a restricted area of New South Wales.
+Elaeocarpus sedentarius, commonly known as Minyon quandong, is a species of flowering plant in the family Elaeocarpaceae and is endemic to a restricted area of New South Wales, Australia.
 It is a medium-sized to large tree with elliptic to egg-shaped leaves, racemes of whitish flowers and more or less spherical blue fruit.

 Description

 Elaeocarpus sedentarius is a tree that typically grows to a height of up to 30 m.
 The leaves are simple, (strictly compound with only one leaflet), elliptic to egg-shaped with the narrower end towards the base, mostly 70–150 mm long and 40–80 mm wide on a petiole 30–60 mm long, sometimes with wavy edges.
 The lower surface of the leaves is glaucous with scattered hairs and old leaves turn orange to dull red before falling.
 The flowers are borne in small groups along a raceme 20–50 mm long, each flower on a pedicel 2–4 mm long.
 The petals are 5–7 mm long, the tip divided into about fifteen linear lobes and there are about twenty-five stamens.
 Flowering occurs in spring or summer and the is a fruit blue, more or less spherical drupe 20–35 mm in diameter with a sculptured stone.